harrison-f-stropkay/llm-style/README.md

 The human responses in the `hewlett` directory are from the Hewlett Foundation's [2019 Automated Scoring of Human Generated Text Responses](https://www.kaggle.com/c/asap-aes/data) dataset.
 The human responses in the `reddit` directory are from [Fan et al., 2018](https://github.com/facebookresearch/fairseq/blob/main/examples/stories/README.md).

-`data.ipynb` contains human response collation and LLM responses generation.
+`data.ipynb` contains collation of the human responses and generation of the LLM responses.

 `analysis.ipynb` contains analysis of the responses using clustering, classification, and other techniques.